Disney plans to stream a galaxy of Star Wars, Marvel series

 Not all the news was in streaming.
 Lucasfilm announced that Patty Jenkins (“Wonder Woman”) will direct the next “Star Wars” theatrical film, “Rogue Squadron,” with a release in theaters planned for Christmas 2023.

 Jenkins becomes the first woman to direct a “Star Wars” film.
-In a video, she said the film will satisfy a long-held dream of hers as the daughter of an Air Force captain.
+In a video, she said the film, about starship fighters, will satisfy a long-held dream of hers as the daughter of an Air Force captain.

 “When he lost his life in service of this country, it ignited a desire in me to turn all of that tragedy and thrill into one day making the greatest fighter pilot movie of all time,” said Jenkins in a video message.